Sandeeppushp/Job-Portal-Flask/README.md

 API's can eaisly be intregated with HTML and differnet backend and plugins.

-Cantain Industry Standard Design and other required things.
+Contain Industry Standard Design and other required things.